tacotown/billboard/README.md

 ## To Download

-An executable with the latest build can be found a https://www.darkstararcade.com/
+An executable with the latest build can be found at https://www.darkstararcade.com/downloads/billboard.jar

 ## To build